 Dangers of donuts for dogs

-These aren’t bodybuilding, energising calories either, but rather the kind that build up and entirely overpower your pooch’s health and well being.
+These aren’t bodybuilding, energizing calories either, but rather the kind that build up and entirely overpower your pooch’s health and well being.

 With canine obesity already on the rise, it stands to reason that the kind of weight gain a dog who regularly eats donuts can suffer can create some serious complications to his or her quality of life.

 For example, weight gain in and of itself is often depressing for the dog suffering from it.
-It slows them down and makes it much harder for he or she to enjoy the kinds of fun activities a more limber pup can really get behind.
+It slows them down and makes it much harder for him or her to enjoy the kinds of fun activities a more limber pup can get behind.